Perinatal Mental Health Service

-- Advice in prescribing medication for mental health reasons in pregnancy and breast feeding.
+- Advice in prescribing medication for mental health reasons in pregnancy.

-- Information about other services, for example Let’s Talk or our Infant Mental Health Team.
+- Information about other services, for example Let’s Talk and community organisations such as Home-Start.

 Dads and partners

-Partners play an important role in the mum’s recovery.
+Dads and partners play an important role in your recovery.
+We know that dads and partners of women experiencing mental health difficulties are more likely to experience mental health difficulties themselves.
+We therefore may offer your partner a review of his mental health needs.
 We know that it can also be a difficult time for partners and for their own wellbeing.
 With consent we work closely with them to support their individual needs.

-If you are a father concerned about your mental health, the Dads Matter website has useful information.
+If you are a dad or partner and are concerned about your mental health, the Dads Matter website has useful information.

 We want to hear about your experiences, whether good or bad to help us develop our services and make them better.
 We want to understand what is important to you about the care and treatment you receive.